konduruvijaykumar/mongodb-tutorial/README.md

 show dbs
 ```

-Find all documents in a collection
+Find all documents or records in a collection
 ```
 db.employee.find()
 ```